 Your average closet is somewhere between 3 and 8 feet wide.
 To make the most of what you got, install a hanging shoe rack to free up space below.
 That way, you can store your shoes in the rack and have extra room for your crafting supplies or blankets.

 Final Thoughts: Be Proactive and Start Organizing Your Closet

 Feel free to use some, none, or all of these tips to clean and organize your closet.
-Although your favorite TV show may be on or you’d rather be doing anything else but organizing your closet, we assure you that you’ll feel so much better after doing the job.
+Although your favourite TV show may be on or you’d rather be doing anything else but organizing your closet, we assure you that you’ll feel so much better after doing the job.
 What other closet-cleaning tips do you have?
 How messy has your closet been, and how did you declutter and re-organize it?
 Be sure to leave a comment in the comments section below.